What to look for when you need a solution that provides secure access anywhere, anytime, on any device

-Limited oversight and control over who has access to what can make this task difficult, which is why it’s recommended that boards employ effective Board Management Software with a robust feature set.
-Stellar Library, for example, makes it easy to update or revoke access privileges for devices and data with the touch of a button.
+Limited oversight and control over who has access to what can make this task difficult, which is why it’s recommended that boards employ an effective business platform with a robust set of security features that make it easy to update or revoke access privileges for devices and data with the touch of a button.

 3. Find the gap in the fence

 Tasking relevant departments with identifying the weak links in the security fence is where real change is affected.
 The ultimate aim here is to leave your organisation in a stronger position that it started.